semihc/CppDecimal/README.md

 The decFloats modules define the data structures and a large set of functions for working directly with the same compressed formats as decimal32, decimal64, and decimal128.
 The names are different to allow them to be used stand-alone or with the decNumber module.

 These three modules all share many of the same functions (working on the different sizes of the formats).
 The decQuad module has all the same functions as decDouble except for two functions which would convert to or from a wider format.
 The decSingle module is a limited (‘storage’) format which has a only a few conversion and miscellaneous functions; it is intended that any computation be carried out in a wider format.

+## Acknowledgements

+We are grateful to Mike Cowlishaw et al. from IBM for making decNumber package available.

 ## References